-In the garment manufacturing industry, manufacturers are faced with increased pressure to remain competitive in the worldwide global markets.
+Nowadays, garment manufacturing industries are faced with increased pressure to become more competitive by increasing yield whilst reducing costs.
 The ability to compete mainly depends on productivity and quality.
 With the advances in electronic technologies, much can be done to improve productivity and quality by using automation as an integral part of manufacturing systems.
 However, automated vision-based inspection of textile products has been developing at a relative slow pace, and has not been widely studied in the research literature.

-Seam pucker, identified as a sewability problem about seventy years ago, has been regarded as one of the most important parameter of quality control in garment manufacturing industries.
-As defined in Oxford Dictionary [1], seam pucker is "a ridge, wrinkle, or corrugation of the material or a number of small wrinkles running across and into one another, which appear in sewing together two pieces of cloth."
+Seam pucker is defined as the ridges, wrinkles, and corrugations running along the seam line of garments, and has been regarded as one of the most serious faults in garment manufacturing.
 It is usually caused by improper selection of sewing parameters and material properties, which results in unevenness on fabrics being stitched together, thus impairing their aesthetic values.
-In severe cases, seam pucker could appear like a wave front, originating from the seam, and extending to the entire piece of garment, e.g., when the seam is the cent ridge linking the two pieces of fabrics in the back of a man's suit.
+In severe cases, seam pucker could appear like a wave front, originating from the seam, and extending to the entire piece of garment, e.g., when the seam is the center ridge linking the two pieces of fabrics in the back of a man's suit.
 In less severe cases, the wave formation is less pronounced, but nevertheless discernible.
-Indeed, garments exhibiting pronounced seam puckers are certainly unwelcome by customers.
+Indeed, garments exhibiting pronounced seam pucker are certainly unwelcome by customers.